andresporras3423/english-project/README.md

 # English-project

 This project contains a list of useful resources to improve your english.
 It was thought for people with a A2 level or above.
+You can change it to: It's for people with a A2 level or above.

 # What it does